“Functional Extinction” But Most Definitely NOT Game Over.

 Now is a time for clear, firm boundaries.
 As the most senior elected representative of mine in the federal government, I implore you to use all the tools you have within your power to RESIST the agenda set forward by the Donald Trump administration and the Republican party.

-Over the course of our team’s explorations of the Caribou Mountains we have had the chance to meet many folks who live, work, and play in this unique region of the world.
+Over the course of our team’s explorations of the Caribou Rainforest we have had the chance to meet many folks who live, work, and play in this unique region of the world.
 We have talked with and learned from First Nations people – whose families have been on this land for millennia – and vacationers from Europe here for just a week of vacation.
 We’ve talked with snowmobilers and backcountry skiers, loggers and environmental activists, foresters and wildlife biologists.

 The variety of voices we have heard has given us a wide variety of perspectives on the ecology, economy, history and culture of the region.
 Here are just a few of the people who have shared some of their thoughts with us over the past year as we seek to collect stories and perspectives from people across the region.